appendix-f

 There are four common ways of evaluating trained LLMs in practice: multiple choice, verifiers, leaderboards, and LLM judges, as shown in figure F.1.
 Research papers, marketing materials, technical reports, and model cards (a term for LLM-specific technical reports) often include results from two or more of these categories.

+As you can see in figure F.1, the four evaluation categories introduced here fall into two groups: benchmark-based evaluation and judgment-based evaluation.
 Other measures, such as training loss, perplexity, and rewards, are typically used internally during model development.
-(They are covered in the model training chapters.)
+They are covered in the model-training chapters (chapters 6 to 8).

 F.2 Evaluating answer-choice accuracy